Sten Lundin: Joining the Monark team

 After dropping to fourth place in the 1956 European Motocross Championship, Lundin was forced to switch motorcycle manufacturers from BSA to Monark due to geopolitical world events.
-In the wake of the 1956 Suez Canal crisis, the BSA factory withdrew from European racing due to fuel rationing in the United Kingdom.
+In the wake of the 1956 Suez Crisis, the BSA factory withdrew from European racing due to fuel rationing in the United Kingdom.
 Without the support of the BSA factory, a group of Swedish motorcyclists decided to manufacture their own motorcycle using a Swedish-built Albin four-stroke engine that had been designed for military motorcycles during the Second World War.
 A complete motorcycle using the Albin engine was made by hand by engineers at the Monark factory in Varberg, Sweden.
 The weight of their motorcycle was significantly less than those produced by BSA or FN motorcycle factories.
 When the FIM upgraded the 500cc European Motocross Championship to World Championship status for the 1957 season, the Monark factory became the first Swedish manufacturer to compete in the new Motocross World Championships with Lundin as their rider.

 Lundin rode the Monark to victory in the 1957 Belgian and Luxembourg Grand Prix events and ended the season ranked third in the inaugural 500cc World Championship behind Bill Nilsson (Crescent-AJS) and René Baeten (FN).
 Baeten dominated the 1958 season with three Grand Prix victories along with three second place results to win the 500cc World Championship.
 Lundin won two Grand Prix races in Italy and Sweden but failed to score consistently as he finished in third place, only one point behind his rival Nilsson.
 Lundin and Nilsson were once again named to the Swedish team that won the 1958 Motocross des Nations event at the Knutstorp Ring in Sweden.